arlolra/otr/readme.md

     buddyList.userA.REQUIRE_ENCRYPTION = true
     buddyList.userA.sendMsg('My plaintext message to be encrypted.')

-The protocol does specify a policy whereby a plaintext message can be appended with whitespace tags to indicate ones willingness to speak with OTR, but this has yet to be implemented.
-See [issue 13](https://github.com/arlolra/otr/issues/13) for updates.
+Another policty, `SEND_WHITESPACE_TAG`, will append tags to plaintext messages, indicating a willingness to speak OTR.
+If the recipient in turn has set the policy `WHITESPACE_START_AKE`, the AKE will be initiated.

 ---